 Driving volunteers include horse handlers who assist harnessing and hitching and able- bodied whips who accompany students in the carriage.
 Lesson program volunteers should be willing to commit to coming the same day and time each week.

-Volunteers work directly with barn staff to help feed and care for the horses and the facility.
-After 50 volunteer hours, they are eligible to become “Barn Buddies” and provide TLC to a special horse.
-Volunteers in the equine program should be willing to commit to a specified, consistent period of time each week.
+Volunteers work directly with barn manager to help feed and care for the the facility.
+Volunteers in the barn care team should be willing to commit to a specified, consistent period of time each week.

 Volunteers who possess skills or professional/technical experience that may benefit Inspire, such as photography, graphic design, computer knowledge, etc., are encouraged to contact us.

-New volunteers must complete the background check if 18 years old and older*, attend a General Orientation and an additional training session specific to their role.
+New volunteers must complete the background check if 18 years old and older*, submit a registration fee of $20.00 for first t shirt, attend a General Orientation and an additional training session specific to their role.

 Inspire Equine Therapy Program